SystemsApproach/sdn/intro.rst

-plane from vendor Y. Although it did not happen immediately, one natural consequence of disaggregation is that the data plane components (i.e., the switches) become commodity packet forwarding devices—commonly referred to as *white-box switches*—with all the intelligence implemented in software and running in the control plane.\ [#]_ This is exactly what happened in the computer industry, where microprocessors became commodity.
-Chapter 4 describes these white-box switches in more detail.
+plane from vendor Y. Although it did not happen immediately, one natural consequence of disaggregation is that the data plane components (i.e., the switches) become commodity packet forwarding devices—commonly referred to as *bare-metal switches*—with all the intelligence implemented in software and running in the control plane.\ [#]_ This is exactly what happened in the computer industry, where microprocessors became commodity.
+Chapter 4 describes these bare-metal switches in more detail.

 .. [#] By our count, over 15 open-source and proprietary disaggregated